aarnt/octoxbps/README.md

 ### You can use XBPS to install the latest OctoXBPS version available in your distro:

 ```
-$ xbps-install -S octoxbps
+# xbps-install -S octoxbps
 ```

-### Follow the steps bellow to compile the latest source code (you'll need "git" and "qt5" packages):
+### Follow the steps bellow to compile the latest source code (you'll need "curl", "git" and "qt5" packages):

 ```
 $ git clone https://github.com/aarnt/octoxbps